 - You might be facing a greater need for EEG in patients with acute respiratory distress, and in particular, those requiring mechanical ventilation

-Ceribell Rapid Response EEG was developed for ease of use and urgency in the critical care setting, and there is nothing more urgent than our current environment.
+Ceribell Point-of-Care EEG was developed for ease of use and urgency in the critical care setting, and there is nothing more urgent than our current environment.

 1 loaner Ceribell EEG recorder